htcondor/htcondor/docs/version-history/development-release-series-89.rst

    will only work when *condor_submit* and the *condor_schedd* are both version 8.9.9 or later.
    :ticket:`7783`

+Known Issues:

+- If group quotas are in use, the negotatior will eventually stop making matches.
+This defect was introduced in HTCondor 8.9.9.
+It will be fixed in HTCondor 8.9.10 to be released on November 24, 2020.
+  In the meantime, one may revert the Central Manager machine to HTCondor 8.9.8, leaving the remainder of the pool at HTCondor 8.9.9.

 New Features:

 -  You may now instruct HTCondor to record certain information about the